Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Related Work

-The mutation techniques discussed above can generate unrealistic data, and therefore, validation is required for existing methods.
+On top of the restrictions defined by formats (e.g., RGB images' pixel values must in $[0, 255]$), the \vall\ of media data requires perceptual contents being retained after mutations (e.g., a cat is still a ``cat'').
+To clarify, \vall\ is often referred to as \textit{realism} of mutated media data by previous works~\cite{xie2018coverage,tian2018deeptest,zhang2018deeproad}.
+Mutations introduced in \S~\ref{subsec:motivation-mutation} can generate unrealistic data, and therefore, extra validation procedures are performed by existing works.
 A grammatical check can validate natural language sentences.
-However, validating mutated images is more difficult and often involves heuristics: TensorFuzz~\cite{odena2018tensorfuzz} adds pixel-wise noise to images.
-It enforces the validity of mutated images by truncating accumulated noise to a user-defined range.
+However, validating mutated images is more difficult and often involves heuristics.

+TensorFuzz~\cite{odena2018tensorfuzz} adds pixel-wise noise to images.
+It enforces the realism of mutated images by truncating accumulated noise to a user-defined range.
 DeepTest~\cite{tian2018deeptest} limits the parameters of each transformation to a specific range.
-DeepTest also assesses mean squared error (MSE) to rules out likely broken images.
+DeepTest also assesses mean squared error (MSE) to rule out likely broken images.
 However, as found in \S~\ref{subsec:effectiveness}, many of its mutated images, though passed its validation, are barely identifiable to humans.
 DeepHunter~\cite{xie2018coverage} allows only one-time affine transformation on each image.
-It uses thresholds to bound the maximal \#mutated pixels and mutated pixel values for pixel-level transformations.
-However, the quality of mutated images is very sensitive to the thresholds, which are difficult to determine without experience.
+It uses thresholds to bound \#mutated pixels and mutated pixel values for pixel-level transformations.
+However, as discussed in \S~\ref{subsec:media}, pixel-based criteria can hardly ensure \vall, let alone the criteria itself is sensitive to thresholds.
 DeepRoad~\cite{zhang2018deeproad} ensures authenticity by rejecting an image with features that are significantly different from features in training data.
-The features are extracted by a pre-trained VGG model~\cite{simonyan2014very}.
-Training VGG is computing-intensive.
-It also relies on the availability of the target DNN's training dataset, which might not be available in all cases.
+The features are extracted by a pre-trained oracle model (VGG~\cite{simonyan2014very}).
+It also assumes the availability of the target DNN's training dataset, which may not be available.